Classical states, quantum field measurement: Discussion

 The constructions above, for free quantum fields, which only apply where interactions are taken to be insignificant ---that is, to the in-- and out--states of the S--matrix and to simple quantum optics--- do not touch on how we might discuss interactions in classical canonical terms as well as or instead of in quantum unitary terms.
 The introduction of negative frequency components by the constructions here of random fields makes it impossible to preserve the Correspondence Principle, which includes correspondence between 4--momentum and wave--number, $p=\hbar k$, with the energy component $p_0$ required to be positive semi--definite.
 The Correspondence Principle, however, can be regarded as a property of the quantization process, not of the Hilbert space that is created by quantization of a classical dynamics, whereas the Koopman--von Neumann approach described in \ref{CMtoQM} is a different process for constructing the same Hilbert space from a different classical dynamics, for which frequency is not related in the same way to energy.

 As noted in \cite{MorganEMunpublished}, there has been discussion of the similarities and differences between ``random electrodynamics'' and quantum electrodynamics at least since the 1960s\cite{BoyerA,BoyerB}, however the algebraic formalism used here makes the comparison and the establishment of empirical equivalence much more direct.
 The negative frequencies that appear explicitly in the algebraic approach here appear implicitly in random electrodynamics (which has come to be called ``Stochastic Electrodynamics'' or ``SED''\cite{SED}) as a factor $\cos{ (\mathbf{k}{\cdot}\mathbf{r}-\omega t)}$ in the 2--point correlation functions of the random electromagnetic field\cite[Eqs.
 (10), (13), and (14)]{BoyerA}, instead of a factor $\rme^{\rmi(\mathbf{k}{\cdot}\mathbf{r}-\omega t)}$ in the 2--point vacuum expectation values of the quantized electromagnetic field\cite[Eqs.
 (15), (16), and (17)]{BoyerA}.
+The positive spectrum condition in quantum field theory can be thought of loosely as an \emph{a priori} requirement for a complex analytic structure, in contrast to an alternative requirement, for better or worse for different uses, for a classically real structure.

 Although the main text has used a manifestly Lorentz invariant 4--dimensional block world formalism, if we choose a time--like 4--vector we can construct a 3--dimensional formalism by reducing

 and hence reduce the 4--dimensional formalism to a 3--dimensional formalism, so we do not have to interpret the formalism as requiring a 4--dimensional block world ontology.